Best audiophile headphones 2022 - NewsBreak

 Style: Open-backed | Cable length: 3m | Noise-cancelling: No | Connector: 3.5mm | Weight: 340gNeutral and detail presentation Expressive dynamics Comfort If price isn't an issue, nothing

-Beyerdynamic's Amiron aren't the kind of headphones that grab your attention on a short listen, but give them a bit of time and their impressive transparency and resolution is sure to please.
+Beyerdynamic's Amiron aren't the best audiophile headphones when it comes to grabbing your attention on a short listen, but give them a bit of time and their impressive transparency and resolution are sure to please.

-It pleased us so much, we gave them a 2021 What Hi-Fi?
-Award
+In fact, it pleased us so much we gave them a 2021 What Hi-Fi Award.

 They're comfortable too, with nicely-judged earpads and sensible weight.
 You'll need a good quality source and recordings to hear them at their best though, so don't be tempted to skimp.

-With everything in place, Beyerdynamic’s Amiron headphones provide an impressive sound that takes the whole frequency range in its stride.
-We like their clear midrange vocals, their tight timing, and the impressive way that they can handle challengingly messy songs.
-Some of the best audiophile headphones at this price.
+Beyerdynamic’s Amiron headphones provide an impressive sound that takes the whole frequency range in its stride.
+We like their clear midrange vocals, tight timing, and the way they handle challenging or messy songs.
+They're hard to beat at this price.

 Read the full Beyerdynamic Amiron review